ghassanaldarwish/memory-game/README.md

-## Memory Game (MERN ffull stack app)
+## Memory Game (MERN full stack app)

 ![Screenshot](src/assets/mem-home.gif)

-> A quick walkthrough of my al-developer app built using React, React Router, Redux ,Express and mongoDB, the project current
+> A memory game.
+Find 2 matching cards.
+You can play the default version, or create your personal game by uploading your own images.